obarker/eCommerce/README.md

 # eCommerce
- Intro to MERN through a functional store
+ Intro to MERN through a functional store.